o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 Spawning assets from the file system e.g., `spawnable://home/michalpelka/robots/FooRobot.spawnables` will not be supported.

 With that URI `ROS 2 Entity Manager` will find respective Asset Id.
-Next, the [SpawnableEntitiesDefinition](https://github.com/o3de/o3de/blob/152bc0a1851d881fe735adf54ec93e1ad7875b11/Code/Framework/AzFramework/AzFramework/Spawnable/SpawnableEntitiesInterface.h#L334-L333) interface will be utilized to create a spawn ticket and spawn.
+Next, the [SpawnableEntitiesDefinition](https://github.com/o3de/o3de/blob/152bc0a1851d881fe735adf54ec93e1ad7875b11/Code/Framework/AzFramework/AzFramework/Spawnable/SpawnableEntitiesInterface.h#L334-L333) interface will be utilized to create a spawn ticket and spawn entity.

 During spawning the spawned O3DE entities  will be modified:
 - change the name of the root entity to that given by the `name` field,
 - [Transform Component](https://docs.o3de.org/docs/user-guide/components/reference/transform/) of the root entity will modified to reflect the value of the `initial_pose` field,
 - [ROS2 Frame](https://www.docs.o3de.org/docs/user-guide/components/reference/ros2/core/ros2-frame/) to set correct namespace.
 - A component called `SimulationInfoComponent` will be created and attached to the root entity.
- That component will be used to cache information in `simulationinfo` to be easily accessible in the future.
+ That component will be used to cache information from `simulationinfo` to be easily accessible in the future.
 - [TagComponent](https://www.docs.o3de.org/docs/user-guide/components/reference/gameplay/tag/) from LmbrCentral gem at root entity will be created (if not present in prefab).
-- TagComponent will be updated with a list of new tags.
+- TagComponent will be updated with a list of tags from 'simulationinfo'.

 `SimulationInfoComponent` will be handling a `SimulationInfoComponentRequestBus`.
-`SimulationInfoComponentRequestBus` will have a unique, string key, which will be the resulting name of spawned entity.
+`SimulationInfoComponentRequestBus` will have a unique string key that will come from the name of spawned entity.
-This bus will allow to aggregate all handling entities, and provide and API to find all spawned entities, get their state.
+This approach will result in a centralized aggregation of entities information, and will provide an API to i.a. find all spawned entities get their states.

 ## GetEntities service

-The service allows to discover of spawned entities.
+This service provides an access to a list of all spawned entities.
 Service definition :  [GetEntities](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetEntities.srv )

 ```